KKanakaraj/Amazon-Reviews-Infectious-Disease/README.md

 # Dataset

-We plan to get the two datasets from Julian McAuley
+We plan to use three two datasets:

 * [Amazon's Grocery and Gourmet Food product reviews](http://jmcauley.ucsd.edu/data/amazon/) from Julian McAuley, UCSD (University of California, Sandiego)
 * [Amazon's Grocery and Gourmet Food product metadata](http://jmcauley.ucsd.edu/data/amazon/) (to be able to link the reviews' asin field with an actual product name) from Julian McAuley, UCSD (University of California, Sandiego)
 * Food Recall Enforcement Reports from [FDA](https://open.fda.gov/downloads/) from Food and Drug Administration (FDA)